-*Peak testing price for September to February inclusive.
+*Out of season testing price for March to August inclusive.

 Other strains/viruses that can be analysed include; PLRV, PVYO, PVYN, PVA, PVV, PVX, PVM, PVS and PMTV.
 Each additional virus/strain adds £72 (excl.
 VAT) to the total cost.
 If you require additional viruses to be tested with PVY - you must select the relevant test denoting how many viruses you would like testing.
 When you have selected the correct number of viruses you require but must specify in the Notes section which viruses you want when adding in your sample information.

 Potato virus Y is transmitted by aphids and is responsible for significant yield loss across a range of potato varieties.
 The severity of the yield loss is directly attributed to the strain, timing, and resistance of the potato.

 Potato leafroll virus is transmitted by aphids, and can cause vast swathes of damage, as well as having the ability to spread over relatively large distances in a short time-scale.
 Symptoms include leaf curling and necrosis, which dramatically affects yield quality and quantity.

 The common or ordinary strain of PVY (PVYO) causes a systemic mottle in potatoes and tobacco.
 Isolates of PVY that cause systemic veinal necrosis in tobacco belong to the PVYN strain group, which produces milder symptoms in potato than does PVYO.

 Potato Virus Y (PVY) is a monopartite, single stranded RNA virus that infects mainly Solanaceous plants including, potato, tomato, pepper, tobacco and eggplant.
 There are multiple strains of the virus including the common strain, PVYO, which causes mosaic symptoms in most hosts.